aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 ## Upload supporting documents
   - Using the case id, you can upload the supporting documents via `GP-FSI-Claims-Processing-Upload-Documents` page of the streamlit app.
   - You will be promoted to upload your DL and accident images.
-  - Once the images are uploaded, the documenta validation and image analysis will happen behind the scenes.
+  - Once the images are uploaded, the document validation and image analysis will take place and the results will be updated to `GP-FSI-ClaimsProcessing-NewClaim` DynamoDB table by `gp-fsi-claimprocessing-docprocessor` Lambda.
+So if you see the results are not getting updated, check the Cloudwatch logs for this Lambda to identify if there are any issues.

 ## Adjudicate the claims
   -   For Agents to validate the supporting documents and adjudicate, use the `GP-FSI-Claims-Processing-XperienceCenter` page of the streamlit app.